HeuristicPerson/bluetooth_2_hid/README.md

 ## Extra work to be done

-If you succeed setting your Raspberry Pi Zero W as a HID proxy for your Bluetooth keyboard, there is still more to do:
+If you succeed setting your Raspberry Pi as a HID proxy for your Bluetooth keyboard, there is still more to do:

   1. Set Raspbian as read-only.
 That will help preventing the SD card from getting corrupted when powering off the Raspberry.
 Remember we won't properly shut down the Pi, we'll simply cut its power when shutting down your PC.
 If that happens while the Pi is writing any file, the entire system could get corrupted.

-  2. During the configuration of the Raspberry Pi we would access it through SSH over WiFi network connection.
-Those services require a lot of time to start when powering up the Pi (around 12 seconds).
-That means that you could never access the BIOS of your computer with this setup because it's likely the system is not yet ready to execute our Bluetooth-to-HID script.

   3. **VERY IMPORTANT:** Once everything is working, make a backup of the Pi's SD card.
 You don't want to repeat all the setup if anything fails, do you? **;)**